 4. Create Your Content

-Whether it be a video, a series of "Why I give" testimonials, blog posts, or alumni success stories, you'll want to quickly build, crowdsource, or dig up, content you can use throughout your campaign in emails and on social media so you're not asking for donations without giving something in return.
+Whether it be a video, a series of "Why I give" testimonials, blog posts, or alumni success stories, you'll want to quickly build, crowdsource, or dig up content you can use throughout your campaign in emails and on social media so you're not asking for donations without giving something in return.

 You can also repurpose older content, as long as it helps to answer the question of "why give?"
+Villa Maria Academy High School offers a variety of voices to help spread the word about their Giving Tuesday efforts.

-5. Link #GivingTuesday to a Smaller, More Targeted Campaign
+5. Link #GivingTuesday to Other Targeted Campaigns

 6. Send a Targeted Email Announcement